-Overall it’s a short and a nice trail.
+Overall it is a short and nice trail (suitable for families).
 Due to the height, the flora is different.
-And you’re feeling like in another country.
-Moreover, there are tables for a picnic, thus you can combine this short trail with lunch.
+And you are feeling like in another country.
+Moreover, there are tables for a picnic.
+Thus you can combine this short track with lunch.

 - Israel Trip Planner is the page that will help you to create your perfect travel route.

 - National Parks And Nature Reserves page lists and put all national parks on the map.
 There is also a top list, information about ticket types and campsites.

 - If you are looking for things to do, here are the pages for Jerusalem, Tel Aviv, Haifa, Sea Of Galilee, and Makhtesh Ramon.